This was Week 2 of my WSET Spirits class. We talked about brandy and bitters, and officially entered the realm of the obscure.

 Żubrówka Bison Grass Vodka

 Żubrówka isn’t a bitter, but it is obscure.
 It’s a Polish vodka flavored with bison grass.
 I know, I know.
 Bison what?!?
 This is proof that you can make vodka out of just about anything.
-I had never heard of bison grass before — it’s a sweet grass native to northern Poland.
+I had never heard of bison grass before — it’s sweetgrass native to northern Poland.
 Honestly, I’m not much of a vodka girl.
 I’ve always found vodka to be pretty boring stuff.
 But this was my surprise of the night.
 Maybe it was just such a delightful departure from the Fernet-Branca and the Campari, but this one actually smelled . . . good.
-Vanilla, almonds and cinnamon.
+Vanilla, almonds, and cinnamon.
 It tasted light, clean, and refreshing.
 I already bought my own bottle.

 Apologies to the Grappa groupies of the world, but Grappa is gross.
-Grappa is an Italian brandy made out of pomace, which is literally wine leftovers — the skins, seeds and stems that remain after fermentation.
+Grappa is an Italian brandy made out of pomace, which is literally wine leftovers — the skins, seeds, and stems that remain after fermentation.
 And I have never had a Grappa I didn’t viscerally despise.
 This one (and I have no idea who made this particular Grappa) was no exception.
 Not just bad, but downright offensive.
 It smelled like earwax, sweat, and cheese.

-To be fair, no one else in class was as offended by this Grappa as I was.
+To be fair, no one else in the class was as offended by this Grappa as I was.
 But everyone has their wine/spirits kryptonite — Grappa is mine.
 Grappa has this odd, sinewy texture that you can almost chew.
 To illustrate, our instructor asked us to take a sip and hold it in our mouths.

 I couldn’t bring myself to taste it.
 The potential for gagging was a little too real.
 Completely undrinkable.
 I would mix Fernet-Branca and Campari together and drink it before I drank a glass of this Grappa.
 On the plus side, if WSET gives us a Grappa on the exam, I should be able to nail it.
 If I hate it . . . it’s Grappa!